endline01/CTF-Writeups/Write UPs/Cybertalents/ZainCTF/Forensics/Duck.md

 ## The meterial for the chellange <a href="https://drive.google.com/file/d/17QaJuQTfuarb5S3cbDX2v_bAR-EDk2IX/view?usp=sharing">here</a>

-This time the challenge was a little difficult and the because its a new idea for me :>
+This time the challenge was a little difficult and because its a new idea for me :>

 Ok lets start..
 When I check strings, exiftool, try to mount it cz when I search about .bin files there were some results saying that maybe disk image.. but its not.